helxplatform/Koios/README.md

 - **Intent Agent**: Analyzes user queries and extracts intent/preferences
 - **Supervisor Agent**: Routes queries to appropriate lookup mechanisms
 - **KG Lookup Agent**: Retrieves information through knowledge graph traversal
+- The KG Lookup agent uses biomedical knowledge graphs to provide concept-driven query understanding.
+It identifies biomedical terms from a user’s query, maps them to UMLS IDs, and searches for study variables associated with those concepts.
+Studies connected to those variables are retrieved, and their abstracts are used to generate additional context.
+Finally, the system combines the context from both QV Lookup and KG Lookup, feeding it into an LLM to generate a richer, more precise response that blends semantic similarity with concept-driven retrieval.
 - **QV Lookup Agent**: Performs vector-based similarity search
+- The QV Lookup agent processes BDC study descriptions from dbGaP to enable semantic question answering.
+Each study description was analyzed with an LLM to extract research questions that could be answered from the study.
+These questions were then converted into vector embeddings and stored in a vector database.
+When a user submits a query, the system generates an embedding for that query and retrieves the closest matches from the database.
+This provides context that links user queries to studies with related research questions.

 ### Dual Retrieval Mechanisms
 1. **Vector-Based Retrieval**: Semantic similarity search over pre-generated questions